uvaai/ml1/30 week3/10 Bayes Rule/content.md

 # Bayes' Rule

 For the theory portion this week you'll watch videos by *3blue1brown* on Youtube, who does a lot of great videos giving intuitive insight into al sorts of mathematical topics.

-The videos this week are all about *Bayes' Rule*
+The videos this week are all about *Bayes' rule*, which is a fundamental rule in probability theory that was formulated by Thomas Bayes in the 18th century.

-## Bayes' theorem, and making probability intuitive
+### Bayes' theorem, and making probability intuitive

 ![embed](https://www.youtube.com/embed/HZGCoVF3YvM)

-## The quick proof of Bayes' theorem
+### The quick proof of Bayes' theorem

 ![embed](https://www.youtube.com/embed/U_85TaXbeIo)